 Hot and dry weather can be expected for much of the trip, although mornings are often pleasantly cool.
 Tarifa has its own microclimate, caused by the combination of coastal hills next to the Straits of Gibraltar.
 It tends to be cooler and damper than sites just a few miles away.
 Breakfast will be taken at about 7.30am most mornings, perhaps later if the previous day has been tiring.
 Basic fitness is all that is required.
 Full days will be spent in the field and short and medium length walks on the flat will be undertaken regularly.
 There are no uphill walks of any significance.

 Full-board accommodation is provided, with three nights at the Hotel Manolo Mayo in Los Palacios and four nights at the Hotel Meson de Sancho near Tarifa.
 All rooms have en suite bathrooms.

 PRICE INCLUDES …..

 All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 22nd, ending with breakfast on 29th), soft drinks at meal times, bottled water throughout, local transport by mini-bus and international flights.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from Manchester to Malaga using the scheduled services of Jet2.
-Outbound flight departs early morning, return flight arrives back mid afternoon.
-Flights also available from London Gatwick, Leeds/Bradford and other regional airports.
+Return flight from Leeds/Bradford to Malaga using the scheduled services of Jet2.
+Outbound flight departs early morning, return flight arrives back mid-afternoon.
+Flights also available from London Gatwick, Manchester and other regional airports.
 Please phone for details.